jarrodtaylor/SyrinxPreview/src/posts/2016126-The-Future-of-voice-recognition-software.md

 **Integrating voice recognition with existing technology:**

 Whether for commercial or in-house interfaces and workflows, there are two primary ways to add voice recognition software to an existing application.
 The first is mainly for developers, as it entails implementation and requires coding knowledge.
-Several companies, such as Google, Apple and Amazon, offer software development kits (SDKs) that include software libraries, code samples and documentation to assist in the integration of speech recognition capabilities into a platform.The second, and best, option when looking to integrate voice recognition technology with existing systems is to hire a [software development company](http://www.syrinx.com/company/) to do it for you.
+Several companies, such as Google, Apple and Amazon, offer software development kits (SDKs) that include software libraries, code samples and documentation to assist in the integration of speech recognition capabilities into a platform.The second, and best, option when looking to integrate voice recognition technology with existing systems is to hire a software development company to do it for you.
 A professional can also build a new system with verbal capabilities if a total refresh of old software is necessary.

 Although it is not likely that electronic devices will soon be equivalent to humans, advancing technologies are making devices smarter.
 This includes improving voice recognition and making a system’s understanding of speech more realistic and natural.
 As research and development continue, voice-controlled technology will likely play a bigger role in daily life and the latest and greatest devices will have to include speech recognition software to keep up with user demand.

-If you have a business that needs upgraded systems or products to stay competitive, Syrinx Consulting can help.
-We are a software development firm that can integrate voice control capabilities into a new or existing platform.
-[Contact Syrinx](http://www.syrinx.com/contact/) with questions about how we can incorporate speech recognition into your business.
+*[Contact Syrinx](http://www.syrinx.com/contact/) with questions about how we can incorporate speech recognition into your business.*

 **Resources**
 - [MobileIndustryReview.com](http://www.mobileindustryreview.com/2014/10/voice-recognition-come-of-age.html)